Marnouar (F1) Tomato Seed

-Firm, uniform, crack-resistant 10–16 oz. fruit combine a beautiful heirloom look with good flavor and improved shelf life.
-Marnouar offers longevity, vigor, and broad disease resistance.
-Strongly vegetative early on.
-A significant improvement over Marnero in marketable yield, though less rich in flavor.
+Firm, uniform, crack-resistant 10–16 oz. fruit combine a beautiful heirloom look with improved shelf life and impressive plant vigor.
+Vegetative early growth gives way to bountiful yields over a long haul.
+A significant improvement over Marnero in marketable yield and longevity, though less rich in flavor.
 Performs well in shorter daylength conditions.
 High resistance to Fusarium wilt (race 1), Fusarium crown and root rot, leaf mold, tomato mosaic virus, Verticillium wilt; and intermediate resistance to nematodes and tomato yellow leaf curl virus.
 Indeterminate.
 Avg.
 216,000 seeds/lb.
 Packet: 15 seeds.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.

 If anything you purchase from us proves unsatisfactory, we will either replace the item or refund the purchase price.